superseriousbusiness/gotosocial/docs/configuration/database.md

 Note that the `:memory:` setting will use an *in-memory database* which will be wiped when your GoToSocial instance stops running.
 This is for testing only and is absolutely not suitable for running a proper instance, so *don't do this*.

+!!! warning "WASM SQLite build"
+    When running the experimental WASM SQLite build on anything other than Linux, you have to set `db-sqlite-journal-mode` to `TRUNCATE` instead of `WAL`.
+You'll experience abysmal performance otherwise.

 ## Postgres

 Postgres is a heavier database format, which is useful for larger instances where you need to scale performance, or where you need to run your database on a dedicated machine separate from your GoToSocial instance (or do funky stuff like run a database cluster).